 Present: Martin Calvert (Chair), Adrian Coltman, Joan & Mervyn Clayton, Geoff Holden, Trevor & Diane Kitto, David Miles, Jenny Page, Steve Tyndale-Biscoe, Alison Finch.

 1. Apologies for Absence

 Paul Ellis, Naomi Watts-Kitto, Adam & Carol Bull, Malcolm Robertson, Phil Meadley, Kay McDowell, Steve Jones-Blackett, Steve Johns, Paul Newton.

 2. Minutes of the Meeting Held 4th December 2017

 - Gill Boulton's "Art Advent Calendar" in the woods was very well received.
 It is hoped that perhaps something similar could be planned for Easter?

-- Kay Woodward and Steve Jones-Blackett attended the Allotments AGM and did a presentation.
+- Kay McDowell and Steve Jones-Blackett attended the Allotments AGM and did a presentation.

 - The FGVW Christmas gathering at The Three Hulats was a success.

 5. Action Mornings

 There were 17 volunteers.
 Tree cuttings were cleared from around the Bath House, beech trees were thinned, litter picked and piles cleared from "Audrey's Meadow".